 (C) In each Contract Year, Purchaser shall pay Seller one-half of the Full Price for each MWh by which the Net Half-Price Excess for the immediately preceding Contract Year exceeds the Net Half-Price Excess for such Contract Year.

-[Subject to the limitation set forth in this Section 4.04(e),] Seller may elect to obtain and transfer to Purchaser Renewable Energy from sources other than the Facility (the "Transferred Renewable Energy") in order to offset, in whole or in part, the Annual Deficiency in any Contract Year.
+Subject to the limitation set forth in this Section 4.04(e), Seller may elect to obtain and transfer to Purchaser Renewable Energy from sources other than the Facility (the "Transferred Renewable Energy") in order to offset, in whole or in part, the Annual Deficiency in any Contract Year.
+Transferred Renewable Energy must replace the Renewable Energy from the Facility in all material respects at PURCHASER’s sole and absolute discretion including, but not limited to, term remaining before REC expiration, quality of renewable resource in its ability to replace NOx and SOx producing energy generation, schedule of energy delivered, and a delivery point on the ERCOT transmission system equally or better suited than the above referenced Delivery Point of the Facility for the receipt of Renewable Energy by Purchaser and the transmission throughout the ERCOT transmission system as reasonably determined by Purchaser.
 In order to receive the offset credit from any Transferred Renewable Energy against any applicable Annual Deficiency, Seller must transfer, or cause to be transferred, to Purchaser the Transferred Renewable Energy within fifteen (15) days after the date on which Seller receives written notice from Purchaser of an Annual Deficiency.
-[The maximum amount of Transferred Renewable Energy that can be offset against the Annual Deficiency in any Contract Year may not exceed the sum of (1) 20% of the Annual Quantity for such Contract Year.]
+[The maximum amount of Transferred Renewable Energy that can be offset against the Annual Deficiency in any Contract Year may not exceed 20% of the Annual Quantity for such Contract Year.]

 Seller shall be obligated to pay Purchaser an amount (the "Deficiency Payment") equal to the product of (i) the Net Deficiency (after making the offset for the maximum number of megawatt hours of Transferred Renewable Energy permitted pursuant to the terms of Section 4.04(e) above), times (ii) the Deficiency Rate (as defined in Section 4.04(h) below).
 The Parties acknowledge and agree that (i) it would be impracticable or extremely difficult to fix the actual damages resulting from a Net Deficiency and (ii) the applicable Deficiency Payment payable pursuant to this Section 4.04(f) in any Contract Year is in the nature of liquidated damages, and not a penalty.

-Seller shall pay any Deficiency Payment in three equal monthly installments, beginning on the later of (i) February 1 of the Contract Year immediately following the end of the Contract Year for which the Net Deficiency occurred, and (ii) the date that is thirty (30) days after the date on which Seller shall have written notice from Purchase of the determination of the occurrence and amount of the Net Deficiency for the previous Contract Year.
+Seller shall pay any Deficiency Payment in three equal monthly installments, beginning on the later of (i) February 1 of the Contract Year immediately following the end of the Contract Year for which the Net Deficiency occurred, and (ii) the date that is thirty (30) days after the date on which Seller shall have written notice from Purchaser of the determination of the occurrence and amount of the Net Deficiency for the previous Contract Year.
 Purchaser may offset the installment amount of any Deficiency Payment against any amounts otherwise owed by Purchaser to Seller.